Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 features include the ability to build validators from Python files, apply parameters during or after compilation, store and load compilation artifacts, and access important contract information such as addresses and blueprints.

+### Compilation pipeline

+Because Opshin syntax is a subset of valid python syntax, Opshin uses the python AST parsing function built into the python `ast` standard library.
+This completely eliminates the need to implement the first two steps of the compilation pipeline: tokenization and AST building.

+Once an entrypoint is parsed into an AST, 27 distinct AST transformations are applied that weed out syntax and type errors, and gradually transform the AST into something that can easily be converted into *pluthon*.
+The last transformation step performs the actual conversion to a *pluthon* AST.
+The conversion to the on-chain *UPLC* format is handled by the *pluthon* library and is out of scope of this library.

+Each of the following steps is implemented using a recursive top-down visitor pattern, where each visit is responsible for continuing the recursion of child nodes.
+This is the same approach as the python internals.

+  1. Resolves `ImportFrom` statements respecting the `from <pkg> import *` format, mimicking the python module resolution behavior to get the module file path, then calling the standard `parse()` method, and recursively resolving nested `from <pkg> import *` statements in the imported modules.
+This step ignores imports of builtin modules.
+The `from <pkg> import *` AST node is transformed into a list of statements, all sharing the same scope.
+  2. Throws an error when detecting a `return` statement outside a function definition.
+  3. (Optional) Subexpressions that can be evaluated to constant python values are replaced by their `Constant(value)` equivalents.
+  4. Removes a deprecated python 3.8 AST node
+  5. Replaces augmented assignment by their simple assignment equivalents.
+Eg. `a += 1` is tranformed into `a = a + 1`
+  6. Replaces comparison chains by a series of binary operations.
+Eg. `a < b < c` is transformed into `(a < b) and (b < c)`
+  7. Replaces tuple unpacking expressions in assignments and for-loops, by multiple single assignments.
+Eg. `(a, b) = <tuple-expr>` is transformed into:
+    ```
+    <tmp-var> = <tuple-expr>
+    a = <tmp-var>[0]
+    b = <tmp-var>[1]
+    ```
+  8. Detects `from opshin.std.integrity import check_integrity` and `from opshin.std.integrity import check_integrity as <name>` statements and injects the `check_integrity` macro into the top-level scope.
+  9. Ensures that all classes inherit `PlutusData` and that `PlutusData` is imported using `from pycardano import Datum as Anything, PlutusData`
+  10. Replaces hashlib functions (`sha256`, `sha3_256`, `blake2b`) imported using `from hashlib import <hash-fn> as <aname>` by raw *pluthon* lambda function definitions.
+  11. Detects classes with methods, ensures that `Self` is imported using `from typing import Self`, and changes adds a class reference to the `Self` AST nodes.
+Also ensures `List`, `Dict` and `Union` are imported using `from typing import Dict, List, Union`.
+  12. Throws an error if some of the builtin symbols are shadowed.
+  13. Ensures that classes are decorated with `@dataclass` and that `@dataclass` is imported using `from dataclasses import dataclass`.
+  14. Injects the *pluthon* implementations of a subset of python builtins before the main module body.
+  15. Explicitly casts anything that should be boolean (eg. if-then-else conditions, comparison bin ops) by injecting `bool()`
+  16. Sets the `orig_name` property of Name, FunctionDef and ClassDef AST nodes.
+  17. Gives each variable a unique name by appending a scope id.
+  18. Aggressive Type Inference: Visits each AST node to determine its type, setting its `.typ` property in the process.
+  19. Turns empty lists into raw *pluthon* expressions.
+  20. Turns empty dicts into raw *pluthon* expressions.
+  21. Ensures that a function that is decorated with a single amed decorated, is decorated with the `@wraps_builtin` decorator, which must be imported using `from opshin.bridge import wraps_builtin`.
+Such decorated functions are then converted into raw *pluthon* expressions.
+  22. Injects the `bytes()`, `int()`, `bool()` and `str()` cast builtins.
+  23. Removes assignments of types, classes and polymorphic functions (eg. `MyList = List[int]`)
+  24. (Optional) Iteratively collects all used variables and removes the unused variables.
+The iteration is stopped if the set of remaining used variables remains unchanged.
+  25. (Optional) Removes constant statements.
+  26. Removes Pass AST nodes.
+  27. Generates the *pluthon* AST

 # Quantitative Metrics